markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 of clerks.
 They'd seen that this software would make their lives much easier.
 We kept gradually improving the accessibility, but we went live with what we had.
 We submitted the software to outside security testing.
-We addressed the most serious issues that arose, but we went live with some others still being looked at.
+We addressed the most serious issues that arose, and then we went live with some others still being looked at.

 Putting bad software that just about worked in front of real users completely changed the project.

-### Connections
-Showing working software to the clerks awoke something powerful -- pull.
-It's a thing that gets talked about when people talk about different ways of doing Agile that aren't focused on software development.
-Ways of doing Agile like Lean, which is Agile, but for manufacturing.
-In Agile in manufacturing, pull is a key concept.

-You may have heard the saying "just in time."
-It's a strategy for managing supply chains in all kinds of industries.
-One industry that has perfected this approach to managing its work is the Japanese car industry, and particularly the Toyota car company.
-The Toyota company succeeded because from the start it understood one thing.
-Its senior engineers realised it just wasn't possible to make cars in Japan in the way they were being made in the 1920s in America.
 Why?
-Because Japan's economy at the time was tiny.
-And the owner of the Toyoda sewing machine company, who was looking into moving into the car business, knew that the Japanese economy was very cyclical.
-There were good times, but there were also bad times.
-There were booms but they were always followed by busts.

-So, from very early on, the new Toyota car company, matched the rate that it made cars to the level of demand for cars.
-The market decided how many cars it made.
-Over nearly a hundred years, that process has become very developed.
-The result is that many different kinds of cars, with the many different extras that modern cars have, can roll off the production line of the same plant.
-The cars that come out of the factory almost precisely match the demand outside it.

-Each car is "pulled" off the production line by a specific request for a car which comes from a dealer, which in the end comes from a customer.

-Thinking about things in terms of providing value to the customer results in another important idea -- "waste".
-In Toyota's way of thinking, anything on which money has been spent, which isn't going to result in value that will be delivered to the customer, is waste.

-If you put these two ideas together: make things in response to demands from customers and don't have anything hanging around the factory that isn't on its way to customers, you end up with a process that fits the label that has been applied to it in the west - Lean.
-It also fits the other name that is often used - "Just in time."

-It's important to point out that making cars is *very* different from making software.

-Even so, taking these two ideas - only deliver things which the user wants and don't do anything which isn't going to either directly benefit the user - are powerful.
-These two ideas are two sides of the same coin.
-If taken seriously, they are a powerful way of making projects which seem impossible start to suddenly seem possible.

-### Concrete Practice

-So how do we do this?
+Because it started to put together the "virtuous" value stream that we talked about in chapter "STREAMS."
+Putting real working software in front of real users created pull.
+And that completely changed the dynamic (and control) of the project.

+Please pay attention to this because it's important.
+This is how you make a project that seems impossible, possible.
+You build something that starts to deliver value for your customers.

+How do you do this on your project?
 Every project is a little bit different.
 But I'm going to arbitrarily invent a rule of sixths.
 This feels about right.
 If you think your project is about 6 months long, I'll give you a month to do some set up.
-If, not long after a month you and your team don't have *something* that works, you've waited too long.
+If, not long after a month, you and your team don't have *something* that works, you've waited too long.
 By the end of a sixth of the time, you need a tiny piece of working software.
 A small bit of software that starts to do the thing that it's supposed to be doing.
 And you need to be able to show this software to the people who will finally use it.

 And once you've got this tiny little thing, you should be looking to "promote its status" in some way.
 By that, I mean get the software being used by more users.
-Or set the software up so that it's using live, or like-live data; or rather than the software being run on just one machine, or in just one development environment; set things up so that the software is in a live, or like live environment.
+Or set the software up so that it's using live, or like-live data.
+Or make it's deployment more automatic so it can run on more than one machine and in more than one environment.

-What's important with working software, is not so much what you've got, but that you've got something and it's moving in all the right direction.
+What's important with working software, is not so much what you've got, but that you've got *something* and it's moving in all the right direction.
 Sure, it needs to be increasing in terms of what it can do.
 But it also needs to be moving from developer environments, to test environments and onto live environments.
 And it needs to be moving from being tested by the team to being tested by "friendly" users to being tested by complete strangers.
 If it's a business application, it needs